7 Adilah: Past Injustices

 “I would very much like to make myself some more clothes and some for the other women too.
 Do you think we could get some material and some needles and thread?”

 “I will talk to the angels.
-They can get things like that from the resources in Zion.
-The city is full of inventive people making all sorts of things for others to use.”
+They can get things like that.
+The City is full of inventive people making all sorts of things for others to use.”

 “Really?
 I’d love to meet them one day.”